MicrosoftDocs/supply-chain-center/articles/use/supplier-portal.md

 ![A screen shot of invitations in Portal Management.](media/supplier-portal-create-invitation.png)

-The user who wants to register in the portal application can copy the invitation code and paste it into the **Invitation code** field on the `**Redeem invitation**` tab in the portal application.
+Recipients of the invitation can copy the invitation code to your supplier portal application and paste it into the **Invitation code** field on the `**Redeem invitation**` tab in the portal application.

 ![A screenshot of the Supplier Portal where a supplier can enter their invitation code.](//:0)

-## Send an invitation code
+## Send an invitation code via email

 The invitation email is sent **only** if both these conditions are met: